OpenSourceBrain/OSBv2_Showcase/README.md

 # OSBv2 Showcase

-Showcasing some of the features of OSBv2.
+Showcasing some of the great features of OSBv2.

 See https://docs.opensourcebrain.org/OSBv2/Guided_tour for more details...